SciML/DiffEqDocs.jl/docs/src/basics/overview.md

 \frac{du}{dt} = f(t,u)
 ```

-over some time interval `tspan` with some initial condition `u0`, and therefor
+over some time interval `tspan` with some initial condition `u0`, and therefore
 the `ODEProblem` is defined by those components:

 ```julia